xlqu2015/ClearingData-Project/README.md

 	completeData <- rbind(training, test)

-### 2. Extract the mean and standard deviation of each measurement, and
-### 4. Label the columns with descriptive variable names
+### 2. Extract the mean and standard deviation of each measurement, and label the columns with descriptive variable names
 	targetData <- completeData[,1:2]

 	targetMean <- completeData[,grep("mean()", names(completeData), fixed=TRUE)]